12 Health Benefits

 10. Monk Fruit Supports Sleep Quality

 Sleep is one of the most important aspects of your well-being, affecting your physical and mental health.
-Table sugar promotes a reduced sleep quality due to its ability to significantly affect cortisol levels.
+Table sugar promotes reduced sleep quality due to its ability to significantly affect cortisol levels.

 Cortisol is the stress hormone that affects your immune system function, metabolism, and stress response.
 Normal cortisol levels are at their peak in the morning hours and gradually decline throughout the day.